February 14 Youth Coalition: Opinion about "national dialogue"

 On May 31, the king of Bahrain Hamad bin Isa Al Khalifa, called for a national dialogue to resolve ongoing tensions.
 However the seriousness and effectiveness of the dialogue has been disputed by many opposition figures – it has even been referred to disparagingly as a "chitchat room".

 The Coalition said: "there is no way for us to accept a non-balanced dialogue that lacks all guarantees, we see this dialogue as a media tool which the regime aims to reduce the severity of popular and international pressures".

 Opinion about 2011 by-elections

 A parliamentary by-election was held in Bahrain on September 24, 2011, following the withdrawal of 18 members of the largest political party in parliament, al Wefaq, in protest at governmental actions during the Bahraini uprising (2011–present).

 The Coalition welcomed Al Wefaq and other opposition societies decision to boycott the parliamentary by-election to fill their seats and called them to stick to the basics of the revolution.

 Aftermath of the Uprising

-It was said that it became into a paramilitary organization following the Uprising and Shia insurgency, morphing with the Popular Resistance Brigades.
+It was said that it became a paramilitary organization following the Uprising and Shia insurgency, morphing with the Popular Resistance Brigades.